NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 9. **Block Card Styling**

-Apply styling to the `bloc-card` elements on our page.
+We will now apply styling to the `bloc-card` elements on our page using the CSS code shown below.

 ```css
 .block-card {